Coronavirus vs. Spanish flu

 The origin of the flu, however, is up for grabs.
 Some reports link it to Chinese laborers, who were brought in to work on the front lines of the war.
 In fact, there were reports of a respiratory outbreak in China at the time.
 Other reports, however, claim it originated in the trenches of France — while others link it to Army barracks in Kansas.

-“There are a lot of questions as to what caused the pandemic,” said Michael Farzan, professor of immunology and microbiology at Scripps Research Institute in Jupiter, Fla.
+“There are a lot of questions as to what caused the pandemic,” said Michael Farzan, professor of immunology and microbiology at Scripps Research Institute in Jupiter.

 Whatever the cause, the Spanish flu found a receptive atmosphere in a landscape dominated by World War I — with soldiers heading off to war — and returning home to spread the infection.